Newborn Care: 2 weeks

 That being said, when you do decide to have visitors, let them bring you things and allow them to help you!
 Something as simple as a visitor bringing groceries, or a hot meal, or throwing in a load of laundry provides you with some relief and makes you feel taken care of.
 Receive the gifts.

-Refer back to the village you created when you were pregnant; they’re the people you identified as the ones you know and trust and will turn to for help.
-There will come a time when you will need help, and having already established who those people are to provide you with that help will make your transition home with your baby so much easier.
-That someone might be a family member, who can hold your baby while you take a nap or a shower.
+Refer back to the village you created when you were pregnant.
+We recommend that expectant parents identify the core friends or family members you know and trust and feel comfortable turning to for help.
+There will come a time when you need help, and it’s easier to get it if you have already established this network.
+Your village may include a family member who can hold your baby while you take a nap or a shower.
 (Or that someone might be us!
-Learn more about our in-home services)
+Learn more about our daytime and overnight care.)

 Your partner may find it hard to figure out where he or she fits in, especially if you are breastfeeding.
 But involving your spouse can mean a lot to him or her.
-Involve him or her in tubby time or go for a walk and have them push the stroller or carry the baby in a carrier.
+Involve them in tubby time or go for a walk and have them push the stroller or carry the baby in a carrier.
 This is also a great time to introduce a bottle.
-If you are breastfeeding and haven’t already, introducing a bottle means your partner can give the baby a bottle.
-If your partner feeds the baby first thing in the morning or before bed, that can mean extra minutes (or even hours) of sleep for you; for your partner, it means sharing the early days of the parenting experience.
+If you are breastfeeding, introducing a bottle means your partner can take a turn with feeding.
+If your partner feeds the baby first thing in the morning or before bed, that can mean extra minutes (or even hours) of sleep for you.
+For your partner, it means sharing the early days of the parenting experience.

 Understand Newborn Crying

 Crying and fussiness often increases around 2-3 weeks of age.
-It will peak at ages 6-8 weeks and then gradually decrease by 12-16 weeks of age.
+It will peak at 6-8 weeks and then gradually decrease by 12-16 weeks.
 If your baby’s crying is making you feel stressed out, causing you to cry, or making you feel like you want to scream, put your baby down in a safe place, such as their crib or bassinet, and take a break.
 Don’t forget your 5 S’s that you learned in your Newborn Essentials class.
-(Didn’t get a chance to take our Newborn Essentials class?
-Sign up for an in-home newborn consultation, and we’ll get you up to speed in two hours of conversation and instruction that will help you gain serious confidence taking care of your newborn).

 Get back to the basics and put these methods into place for your fussy baby.
 Remember to: